-This application is brought to Committee as it has received more than 3 objections.
+This application has been deferred from May 2019 committee to allow for a site visit.
+This application is brought to Committee as it received more than three objections.

 The application site comprises of a stone built barn, adjacent to existing dwellings and barn conversions.
 The site is located outside of a defined settlement boundary and within the Green Belt.
 There is open land directly to the north and beyond the existing cluster of buildings.